 What are minimum reserve requirements?

 Euro area banks are required to hold a certain amount of funds as reserves in their current accounts at their national central bank.
-These are called minimum reserves.
-A bank’s minimum reserve requirement is set for six-week periods called maintenance periods.
-The level is calculated on the basis of the bank’s balance sheet prior to the start of the maintenance period.
+These funds are called minimum reserves.
+Banks’ minimum reserve requirements are set for a period of six to seven weeks, referred to as the maintenance period.
+The amount of funds to be held is calculated on the basis of the bank’s balance sheet prior to the start of each maintenance period.